ditapus33/powerBI-data-professional-survey-breakdown/README.md

-# 📊 Power BI Dashboard - Job Survey Analysis
+# 📊 Power BI Dashboard - Data Professional Survey Breakdown

 This dashboard was built using **Microsoft Power BI** to analyze survey results from professionals working in data-related roles.
 The visualization provides insights into demographics, salaries, job satisfaction, and preferred programming languages among data professionals worldwide.